codefellows/seattle-code-301n24/class-06/lectureNotes2.md

 All times listed below are for Pacific Standard Time zone.

+## Recovering from the Holidays
+Today and Thursday will be our lab days this week.
+We will resume our normal lab schedule on Saturday.

 ## Q&A 6:30-7:00pm
 - Add your deployed Netlify app url as an HTTP Referrer to your API token settings.
 This step is necessary to prevent any unauthorized use of your token.
 Also add `localhost` while testing from your development environment.
   - Make sure you add `http://localhost:3000/` as a referrer.
 The slash at the end is super important or it won't work.
   - If your React app is running on a different port, you will need to add that port as well.
 - Add your API key to your Netlify deployment.
 Under "Site settings" > "Build & deploy" > "Environment", you need to add "Edit variables" to add your API key, giving it the same name you used in your local .env file.
   - Remember, "env" is just short for "enviroment".
 These are your enviroment variables.
+- If you haven't already gotten all your API keys for City Explorer, check out the reading for class-07.
+  - You will need a WeatherBit API key for lab 07!

 ## Remo Lab 7:00pm-9:30pm